-(2) Mr. Joseph G. Caporella has served as President since September 2002 and, prior to that, as Executive Vice President and Secretary since January 1991.
+- (2) Mr. Joseph G. Caporella has served as President since September 2002 and, prior to that, as Executive Vice President and Secretary since January 1991.
 Also, he has served as a Director since January 1987.
-Joseph G. Caporella is the son of Nick A. Caporella.

-(3) Mr. George R. Bracken was named Senior Vice President - Finance in October 2000 and, prior to that date, served as Vice President and Treasurer since October 1996.
-Since 1992, Mr. Bracken's services have been provided to the Company by Corporate Management Advisors, Inc.

-(4) Mr. Dean A. McCoy was named Senior Vice President and Chief Accounting Officer in October 2003 and, prior to that date, served as Senior Vice President - Controller since October 2000.
-Prior to October 2000, he served as Vice President - Controller since July 1993.
+Joseph G. Caporella is the son of Nick A. Caporella. - (3) Mr. George R. Bracken was named Executive Vice President Finance in July 2012.
+Previously, he served as Senior Vice President Finance from October 2000 to July 2012 and Vice President and Treasurer from October 1996 to October 2000.
+Since 1992, Mr. Bracken's services have been provided to the Company by Corporate Management Advisors, Inc. - (4) Mr. Dean A. McCoy was named Senior Vice President and Chief Accounting Officer in October 2003 and, prior to that date, served as Senior Vice President Controller since October 2000.
+Prior to October 2000, he served as Vice President Controller since July 1993.